ankurkumar108/Parking-management/README.md

 - Total amount earned
 - No. of vechiles parked individually at current time

-User can also Re-Set the data For the next day use
+User can Save the Data into a text file and also Re-Set the data For the next day use